aonufrei/threads-docs/threads.md

 */
 ```

 As you can see, the threads are using the same method of the same object.
-As a result, threads are changing the same value simultaneously, that can produce unexpected behavior in more complex situations.
-There are two ways to fix it: using `synchronized` or by using `Lock` object.
+As a result, they are changing the same value simultaneously, that can produce unexpected behavior in more complex situations.
+There are two ways to fix it: by using `synchronized` or `Lock` object.
 We will review both approaches:

 Using `synchronized`:

 There are two ways we can rewrite the `utilsMethod` to
-limit the number of threads that can execute it at time:
+limit the number of threads that can execute it at a time:
 ```java
 public class Utils {